AkiMed™

 3D-printable and processable

 Compatible with advanced and conventional polymer processing.
-A platform built for translation from polymer to implant which is stable up to 300 °C
+A platform built for translation from polymer to implant which is stable up to 300 °C.

 Limited tissue integration